muccg/docker-jslint/README.md

 docker-jslint
 =============

-Docker container which lints javascript files in the directories passed to it as argument(s).
+Docker container which lints javascript files under the directories passed to it as argument(s).

 Applies the Google Closure Compiler, as well as gjslint, to all